 This tasty treat accounts for the vast majority of holiday calls to the ASPCA Animal Poison Control Center (Halloween and Valentine’s Day don’t even come close).
 Why?
 Often it’s because of wrapped chocolate gifts left under the tree.
-And with the popularity of higher cocoa content, it takes even less candy to get our four-legged friends into a world of trouble.
+Furthermore, given the popularity of higher cocoa content, it takes even less candy to get our four-legged friends into a world of trouble.

 2. Tree Preservatives

 What is generally seen is mild gastrointestinal upset.
 However, if there is bacterial contamination, the potential for gastrointestinal upset can be more significant.

 Guests.
 Winter colds.
 Kids home from school.
 This trifecta of medication exposure dangers calls for extra caution.
-Add the fact that worried pet owners generally can’t remember how much medicine was actually in that little baggie that the pup ate, and you can just feel a headache coming on.
+Add this fact that worried pet owners generally can’t remember how much medicine was actually in that little baggie that the pup ate, and you can just feel a headache coming on.
 Any and all medications need to be stored up high or in a locked cabinet.

 Yes, some days we feel like going home and having a stiff drink after dealing with all those chocolate cases.
 However, we are talking about the little Chihuahua who likes to scale the couch and help herself to the owner’s eggnog.
 The good news: Animals usually vomit after alcohol ingestion.
 The bad news: Alcohol is absorbed quickly.

 courtesy of: ASPCApro.org